 Kids with hemiplegia are successful riders on a variety of two and three-wheeled trikes and bikes.
 On this page we’ll share information about traditional biking as well as adaptations you can try.
 Your child will help you figure out what works best.

-- Get ready for bike riding by using these wheels before you graduate to the bike – scooters, tricycles, Ambyke
+- Get ready for bike riding by using a balance bike, scooters, tricycles, or Ambyke before you graduate to a traditional bike

 - Your Occupational Therapist may have a learning to bike program called Pedal Magic that includes learning about shifting the weight and making lots of circles with ones feet on the ground